15 July 2021

 We can’t stress this enough: in whatever you do, it’s so important to network!

 What does this actually mean?
 To put it simply: get to know people.
-The more people you talk to in a certain industry or career path, the better an understanding you will have for the journey you’re embarking on.
+The more people you talk to in a certain industry or career path, the better an understanding you will have of the journey you’re embarking on.

 You also never know when knowing someone specific might help you further down the line.